picode7/ws-proxy-executable/README.md

 ## Usage

-- `npm i`, `npm run build`
-- run the executable in "dist/" from command line with remote address as first argument `host:port` or input it when prompted when running the executable
+- run the executable from command line with remote address as first argument `host:port` or input it when prompted when running the executable

+## Develop

+- `npm i`
+- `npm run build`

 ## Developer: Global usage of PKG